 You can find my telephone number and mailing address by clicking here but please use the email address above if at all possible.
 Do not leave an email address on my answer phone, it can be impossible to work them out.
 Just send me a brief email using the link above.
 A new regime started in October 2007 and you should not plan a visit without contacting me beforehand.

-- This is a small business and works by personal service rather that automatic machines.
+I work by personal service rather that automatic machines.
 There is no 'shopping cart' or computerized automatic billing.
-Orders are processed by me, John Everingham, or, occasionally by a helper, whose name appears on receipts.
-Cheque payments should be made to 'Saunders Recorders'.
-I am normally available on the phone during the working day (not Wednesdays or Thursday afternoons) and I usually check email several times a day if you wish to contact me and place an order.
-I am not 'retiring' but as I reduce my commitment to normal retail hours please be prepared for my times away from the phone to visit the post office or simply 'take the air'.
-Any lengthy period away will be announced on my news page.
+Orders are processed by me, John Everingham.
+I may be available on the phone during the working day and my smart phone checks email many times a day.
+If you wish to contact me please do it by email.
+I am now virtually 'retired'.
 You can expect email to be answered within 24 hours (excluding Sundays).
-If you don't get a reply please try again, I am suffering from spam overload and may have deleted your mail by mistake.
+Do check your 'spam' folder.
+If you don't get a reply please try again.
+I receive huge amounts of spam and may have deleted your mail by mistake.

 can be sent for trial, sometimes more, it depends.
 For